jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 * Comments
 * Test-Driven Development

-I read their debate where I stumbled upon one of Bob’s comments in the TDD section:
+I stumbled upon one of Bob’s comments in the TDD section of their debate:

 >My own experience is that design comes from strategic thought, which is independent of the tactical behavior of either TDD or Bundling.
 Design is taking one step back from the code and envisioning structures that address a larger set of constraints and needs.
 >